Pokeyi/pokeyi.github.io/README.md

 ### In The Works
 Additional projects I'm currently working on to be released later.

-- A UTC-synced day-night cycle effect for VRChat using a combination of post-processing and directional shadow rotation.
+- A surface-sliding object controller for VRChat that translates parent rotation into lateral movement.

 ## Recommended Projects
 Other useful VRChat world-creation tools that I will always recommend.